 For Green Piece, on the left, I’ve paired 1950s onyx and crystal bi-color bead ear clips with a 1930s emerald and sterling line bracelet.
 Its classic Art Deco design makes it an easy style to mix with jewelry from another decade.
 Simply fold back the cardigan sleeves to reveal your jeweled wrist.
 This hue is a lovely compliment to the black-and-white top and earrings.

 On the right, Winter Style shows black-and-white leopard-print jeans with a black tee and burgundy cardigan.
 This 1950s crystal and sterling Art Deco-style necklace is a variation of the chicklet.
 The faceted, square-cut stones are set at an angle, which increases their sparkle.
 I’ve added 1920s crystal chicklet earrings – their screw-backs can be modified for pierced ears.
 Black pointed-toe, suede ballerinas and a burgundy bag complete this ensemble.

-Visit the Seen on the Runway collection to see these and the other bracelets, necklaces, and earrings that were worn at the Fashion Week event.
-You can read about my experience there in my blog post: Jewelry on the Runway: A Modern Take on Vintage.
+You can read about my experience at the Fashion Week event in my blog post: Jewelry on the Runway: A Modern Take on Vintage.